FreshetDMS/Freshet-Deprecated/beam-runner/doc/samza-beam-design-notes.md

 ## TODO

 * First define Samza specific input and output types (KafkaIO)
-* Simple job which reads from one Kafka topic and write that message to other Kafka topics.
+* Simple jobConfig which reads from one Kafka topic and write that message to other Kafka topics.

 ## Requirements

 * Job package should be in the options
-* Convert the pipeline to one or more Samza job(s)
+* Convert the pipeline to one or more Samza jobConfig(s)
-* Pipeline is represented as JSON or in-memory DAG and then use JSON to describe the configuration (including PTransform's) of a single job
+* Pipeline is represented as JSON or in-memory DAG and then use JSON to describe the configuration (including PTransform's) of a single jobConfig

 ## Questions?